 Can students who are D/HH access or be assessed via i-Ready?
 What are the alternatives to inaccessible assessments?

 Providing access in a timely manner to both appropriate and accessible instructional materials is an inherent component of the provision of a free and appropriate public education (FAPE) under the Individuals with Disabilities Education Act of 2004 (IDEA) for students with disabilities (section 300.210(b)(3) of Title 34, Code of Federal Regulations (CFR)).
-The IEP team is responsible for determining if a student needs accessible instructional materials, the format of such materials and the necessary related accommodations for the student to participate in the general curriculum.
+The IEP team is responsible for determining if a student needs accessible instructional materials, the format of such materials, and the necessary related accommodations for the student to participate in the general curriculum.
 All instructional materials provided by schools to enable students to achieve grade-level standards should be available in formats needed by students with disabilities.
 As a part of developing the student’s present levels of academic achievement and functional performance as required by 34 CFR §300.320, an IEP team determines if the student requires assistance to use or interact with typical instructional materials effectively.
-If these accommodations are not available on materials, including software, purchased for use by the district for instructional purposes – the district should either work with the publisher to assist in creating pathways for accessibility or can waive the results of that district-specific assessment due to the lack of provision of appropriate accommodation(s) as needed and documented for an individual student.
-Additionally, IEP teams can suggest alternatives to assess the students for this purpose.
-Either way, these decisions, as with all concerning the use of appropriate accommodations, should be based on the documented needs of the individual student as listed in the IEP.
+If accommodations are not available on materials, including software, purchased for use by the district for instructional purposes - the district should either work with the publisher to assist in creating pathways for accessibility or can waive the results of that district-specific assessment due to the lack of provision of appropriate accommodation(s) as needed and documented for an individual student.
+Additionally, IEP teams can suggest specialized formats as alternate instruments to ensure accurate data reflecting student progress is collected.
+As with all decisions concerning the use of appropriate accommodations, should be based on the documented needs of the individual student as listed in the IEP.

 The Individuals with Disabilities Education Act (IDEA) states under section 300.304(c) that each public agency must ensure that:

 (1) Assessments and other evaluation materials used to assess a child under this part—